 Quotas for Spot VMs

-If you use Spot VMs with these resources with and have not requested preemptible quota, Spot VMs consume your standard quota for these resources.
-If you plan to use Spot VMs, consider requesting preemptible quota for those resources to prevent Spot VMs from consuming your quotas.
+If you use Spot VMs with these resources and have not requested preemptible quota, Spot VMs consume your standard quota for these resources.
+If you plan to use Spot VMs, consider requesting preemptible quota for those resources to prevent Spot VMs from consuming your other quotas.

 After Compute Engine grants you preemptible quota in a region, all Spot VMs (and any preemptible VMs) in that region count against that quota.
 All standard VMs in that region continue to count against the standard quota.
 In regions where you don't have preemptible quota, you can use standard quota to launch Spot VMs.

-Preemptible quota is not visible in the gcloud CLI or Cloud console quota pages unless Compute Engine has granted the quota.
+Preemptible quota is not visible in the gcloud CLI or Google Cloud console quota pages unless Compute Engine has granted the quota.